thevladisss/thevladisss/README.md

 My name is Vlad.
-I am Full Stack Software Engineer mainly majoring in Web Development
+I am Front End Web Engineer mainly majoring in Web Development

 - ✅ I specialize in Typescript, PHP and majorly operate on Vue.js and Laravel
 - 💬 You can always reach out to me via: <a href="mailto:vladyslavnosal@gmail.com">vladyslavnosal@gmail.com</a>